 So that your youth is renewed like the eagle.

 Then I began listing my blessings — my children, my husband, my church family.
 After awhile, it became easier and easier to notice the blessings.
 I noted times that God provided for us; our house was warm and dry, and my family was healthy.
-I even noted the need for a costly car repair and having the funds to accomplish it.
+I even noted the need for a costly car repair that came upon us suddenly and that we actually had the funds to accomplish it.
 Recording the blessings God had poured out on us became a way to focus on what I did have instead of what I didn’t.

 Read a good book on the character of God